halmosb/summerschool/mpi/exercises/heat-equation/README.md

 1. Initialize and finalize MPI in the main routine
    - in [cpp/main.cpp](cpp/main.cpp) or
    - in [fortran/main.F90](fortran/main.F90)
-2. Determine the number of MPI processes, rank, as well as the left (or up) and right (or down) neighbours of a domain
+2. Determine the number of MPI processes, rank, as well as the up (or left) and down (or right) neighbours of a domain
    - in the `ParallelData()` constructor in [cpp/heat.hpp](cpp/heat.hpp) or
    - in the routine `parallel_setup()` in [fortran/heat_mod.F90](fortran/heat_mod.F90)
 3. Use `MPI_Send` and `MPI_Recv` for implementing the "halo exchange" operation in the `exchange()` routine